Frencil/galaxy_of_nuclides/README.md

 * [Architecture](https://github.com/Frencil/galaxy_of_nuclides/blob/master/docs/Architecture.md) - Overall composition of the application
 * [Contributing Info](https://github.com/Frencil/galaxy_of_nuclides/blob/master/docs/ContributingInfo.md) - Specifics on how to contribute info captions for elements that need them

-## Contribute to Galaxy of Nuclides
+## Contributing to Galaxy of Nuclides

 Presently this is a solo project with more potential than resources.
 Please consider contributing!